Lionsberg/lionsberg-wiki/Template For Pattern Language (Detailed).md

 **Cultural considerations**: Describes how to take into account cultural differences and ensure that the pattern is culturally appropriate for the community where it is being implemented.
 This section should be detailed, providing a clear understanding of how to ensure cultural awareness and appropriateness.

-**Lessons learned**: Describes lessons learned from the implementation of the pattern in other communities or contexts.
-This section should be detailed, providing a clear understanding of what has worked well in the past and what to look out for.

-**Examples**: Provide real-life examples of the pattern being implemented in different context.
-This section should be detailed, providing a clear understanding of how the pattern has been implemented in different context.

 **Policies and Procedures**: This section describes the policies and procedures that can be put in place to support the implementation of the pattern.
 This can consider legal and regulatory requirements that need to be met, as well as internal policies and procedures that support the implementation of the pattern.